-Infected teeth and those that are badly decayed often require a root canal if they are to be saved.
+Infected teeth and those that are severely decayed often require a root canal if they are to be saved.
 During this procedure, the dentist removes the pulp and nerve of the damaged tooth before cleaning and sealing the inner portion.
-If this procedure isn't completed, tissue surrounding the affected tooth may develop an infection, leading to the formation of abscesses.
+If this procedure isn’t completed, tissue surrounding the affected tooth may develop an infection, leading to the formation of abscesses.

 The term root canal refers to the cavity located in the central part of the tooth where the pulp or pulp chamber is located.
 This is where the nerve of the tooth resides, and this nerve is critical to the health and functioning of the tooth.
-However, the nerve doesn’t have any impact on the everyday functioning of the tooth, as it’s primary purpose is to provide sensation.
+However, the nerve doesn’t have any impact on the everyday operation of the tooth, as it’s primary purpose is to provide sensation.

 Why Root Canals Are Necessary

 Anytime the pulp or nerve tissue of a tooth is damaged, it begins to break down, leading to bacteria multiplying within the pulp chamber.
 The bacteria and other debris that has decayed can bring on an abscessed tooth or an infection.
 An abscess contains pus that accumulates in the ends of the tooth’s roots and then spreads past these roots.
 The face, head, and neck may begin to swell, and bone at the root’s tip may be lost.
 As the abscess tries to drain, it can result in a hole opening up in the side of the tooth.
 The tooth then begins to flow into the gums, or it may flow through the cheek and then into the skin.